Tricky4747/Drag-Search/README.md

 # drag-search
-A python program to search text from images in the clipboard.
+A python program to search text by taking a snip of the image

 Instructions: